Most Popular Korean Fashion Brands In 2023!

 According to Sora, her street style can be defined as “dynamism and cuteness mixed with a bit of edge.”

 Overall, Sora’s simple but fresh look has influenced a large part of Korean youth style culture.

 If you’re a fan of Korean fashion, the name Aimee Song should sound familiar.

-Originally an interior designer, Song has become one of the biggest Asian-American fashion influencers on social media.
+Originally an interior designer, Song has become one of social media’s biggest Asian-American fashion influencers.